Parkland Health & Hospital System

 Treatment.
-Parkland will use and disclose protected health information to provide you care.
+Parkland will use and disclose health information to care for you.
 You should be aware that the physicians providing treatment, including the physicians in the Emergency Department, may not be employees of Parkland.
 They may be physicians employed by others who have been granted privileges to use Parkland’s facilities or they may be physicians engaged in Post Graduate Medical Education Programs at Parkland.
-Parkland may also use and disclose protected health information to coordinate care with your other health care providers or to provide appointment reminders.
+Parkland may also use and disclose health information to coordinate care with your other health care providers or to provide appointment reminders.

 Payment.
-Parkland will use or disclose protected health information for payment purposes, including to submit claims to payers or insurers, to determine coverage or eligibility status, and to obtain prior approval for services.
+Parkland will use or disclose health information for payment purposes, including to submit claims to insurers, to determine coverage or eligibility status, and to obtain prior approval for services.

 Operations.
-Parkland may use or disclose protected health information to facilitate operations, including for credentialing physicians, for quality improvement programs, for case management, and for the detection and prevention of fraud.
+Parkland may use or disclose health information to facilitate operations, including for credentialing physicians, quality improvement programs, case management, and for the detection and prevention of fraud.

 Business Associates.
 Occasionally, Parkland contracts with business associates to perform services on Parkland’s behalf.
-We may disclose protected health information to these business associates in order to allow them to perform these services.
-The business associates also may collect, use or disclose protected health information on our behalf.
-We contractually obligate our business associates to provide the same privacy protections that we provide.
+We may disclose health information to these business associates.
+The business associates also may collect, use or disclose health information on our behalf.
+Our business associates must provide the same privacy protections that we provide.

 Directory Services.
-Unless you object, Parkland provides limited protected health information about patients admitted to the hospital.
-For example, if your family member calls Parkland and asks for you by name while you are in the hospital, Parkland will disclose your hospital location and a general health status, such as “critical” or “stable.”
-If you do not want your location and status to be disclosed, notify your health care provider that you wish to opt out of directory services.
+Parkland provides limited health information about patients admitted to the hospital.
+For example, if a person calls Parkland and asks for you by name while you are in the hospital, Parkland will disclose your hospital location and a general health status, such as “critical” or “stable.”
+If you do not want your location and status to be disclosed, tell your health care provider that you wish to opt out of directory services.

 Public Health Activities.
-Parkland may disclose protected health information for public health activities.
-These activities include prevention and control of disease, activities performed by the medical examiner or coroner, activities performed by organ or tissue donation and transplantation services, activities performed by the Food and Drug Administration, medical research, activities necessary to avert a serious threat to the health or safety of a person, and activities relating to the administration of workers’ compensation benefits.
+Parkland may disclose health information for public health activities.
+These activities include prevention and control of disease; activities performed by the medical examiner or coroner, organ or tissue donation and transplantation services, and by the Food and Drug Administration; medical research; activities necessary to avert a serious threat to the health or safety of a person; and activities relating to the administration of workers’ compensation benefits.

 Military and National Security.
-Parkland may disclose protected health information to armed forces personnel for military activities and to authorized federal officials for national security or intelligence activities.
+Parkland may disclose health information to armed forces personnel and to authorized federal officials for national security or intelligence activities.

 Others Involved in Your Care.
-Parkland may disclose protected health information to persons involved in your care or involved in the payment for your care (to the extent of their involvement).
-If you give us permission or if your permission can be implied, we may disclose protected health information to family members or others that call on your behalf.
-For example, Parkland may provide your prescription to a person that you ask to pick up the prescription.
-In emergencies, Parkland may disclose protected health information to persons who accompany you to the hospital if the disclosure appears to be in your best interest.
+Parkland may disclose health information to persons involved in your care or involved in the payment for your care (to the extent of their involvement).
+If you give us permission or if your permission can be implied, we may disclose health information to family members or others that call on your behalf.
+For example, Parkland may provide your prescription to a person that you asked to pick up the prescription.
+In emergencies, Parkland may disclose health information to persons who accompany you to the hospital.

 Fundraising.
-Parkland may disclose limited information about you to the Parkland Foundation so the Parkland Foundation may contact you to solicit support or raise money.
+Parkland may disclose limited information about you to the Parkland Foundation for fundraising.
 You may opt out of these communications.
 Be assured that your ability to receive treatment or services is not dependent on your willingness to participate in fundraising activities.